Rapter1990/Data-Visualization-Examples/wii games and recommendation system/README.md

 # WiiU Games
 The dataset includes all games for WiiU.
-I added #recommendation #system with respect to #genre search text by #Levenshteindistance using except for timeline and pie graphs
+I added recommendation system with respect to genre search text by Levenshteindistance using except for timeline and pie graphs.

 The dataset is prepared by Alexander Filin